toastdriven/restless/docs/tutorial.rst

 The name of the class isn't particularly important, but it should be descriptive (and can play a role in hooking up URLs later on).

+The ``paginate`` defines if the results should be paginated or not.
+You can configure how many results per page setting ``page_size`` in your resource, or using the configuring ``RESTLESS_PAGE_SIZE`` in your settings.
+By default, is 10 objects per page.

 Fields
 ------